webmapper/cartiqo-documentation/README.md

 ###### `road_number`

-Ducht Road number classification number if available.
+Dutch road number classification if available.
 Like A roads and N road numbers.
-Can be used for double labeling.
+These roads often contain a name and a number, so this can be used for double labeling.

 ------------------------------------------------------

 #### `boundaries` (line)

+Administrative boundaries of countries, provinces and municipalities.
+Will be expanded with regions and neighborhoods in the next editions.

 ##### Fields